Be sure you use the proper cover letter format to make your cover letter readable and professional.

 While you should already be outlining these traits in your product manager CV, a well-written cover letter will explain the specific value your skills and experience can bring to the employer.
 Apply these three steps to your cover letter for a product manager role, and you’ll easily establish that job-winning connection.

-1. Research the employer
+1. Research the employer you’re writing to

 Product managers formulate high-level product visions and establish the goals they should achieve.